Cekcyn

 Cekcyn is located in the middle of the Tuchola Forest (Bory Tucholskie) in historic Pomerania.
 Around the buildings there are few lakes with the biggest one - Wielkie Jezioro Cekcyńskie.
 The word 'bory' means woods riddled with conifers, mainly pines.
 Visitors admit the pine forests are everywhere around.

-One of the most recognizable buildings in the centre is a church.
-This Neogothic church was erected in 1869.
+One of the most recognizable buildings in the centre is a Gothic Revival church, erected in 1869.

 During summer vacation there is a very important event for the whole community.
 It is the holiday of administrative district Cekcyn, which has become a new tradition, and a way to promote this village.